-It is important that you speak to a bankruptcy lawyer with experience in this area of law so that you can understand your options to best deal with the IRS and Department of Revenue.
+Michael Schwartz can use the bankruptcy code to force the IRS into an affordable payment plan.
+In many cases, a bankruptcy will discharge some or all of the tax liabilities of the IRS.
+Michael Schwartz has experience to evaluate your situation and know how bankruptcy will help to resolve IRS debt.
+The Law Office of Michael Schwartz can help you understand your options to best deal with the IRS and Department of Revenue.
 In many cases, Chapter 13 bankruptcy is an ideal way to manage debt owed to the IRS and Department of Revenue.

 CHAPTER 13 BANKRUPTCY AND TAX DEBT

-The amount that is required to be paid through the bankruptcy plan depends upon varying factors including your income, expenses, assets and nature of the taxes owed.
-Also, unlike when dealing with the IRS or Department of Revenue directly, the amount that is required to be repaid is without ongoing interest and penalties.
-As a result, Chapter 13 bankruptcy is often an effective way of resolving debt owed to the IRS and Department of Revenue.
+The amount that is required to be paid through the bankruptcy plan depends upon a number of factors including your income, expenses, assets and nature of the taxes owed.
+Tax debt from recent years is typically paid back in full (priority) without ongoing penalties and interest while older tax debt may be classified as unsecured with less than the full amount required to be paid back.
+This is a complex area of bankruptcy law and you should seek an experienced bankruptcy lawyer to assist you in this analysis.
+Generally though, Chapter 13 bankruptcy is often an effective way of resolving debt owed to the IRS and Department of Revenue.

 NEGOTIATING WITH THE IRS AND DEPARTMENT OF REVENUE

 The IRS and Department of Revenue offer payment plans (installment agreements) which typically work best with small amounts of tax debt.
 By making application directly to the IRS or Department of Revenue, an agreement can be negotiated to repay the liability directly to the IRS or Department of Revenue.
 Very often, these types of agreements are required to be paid over a relatively short period of time, creating a high monthly payment.
 The IRS also offers longer term agreements if you qualify.
 These types of agreements can be costly because, in addition to repaying the principal debt, ongoing penalties and interest are required to be paid.
-This is one reason why bankruptcy often is a better way to resolve debt owed to the IRS and Department of Revenue.
+This is one reason why bankruptcy is often is a better option.

-The IRS and Department of Revenue also have a process to submit an application for an Offer in Compromise.
+For liability to the IRS and Department of Revenue, you may also consider submitting an application for an Offer in Compromise.
 With an Offer in Compromise, the applicant submits a proposed settlement to the IRS to resolve all debt owed through a lump sum payment or payment arrangement for less than the full amount owed.
 Applications for these types of offers require full disclosure of assets and income.
-Traditionally, they can be costly to file with a smaller chance of acceptance.
+Traditionally, they can be costly to file with a small chance of acceptance.